Tight security at mostly calm US capitols as Joe Biden is inaugurated - KTVZ

 FBI Director Christopher Wray had warned last week that the FBI has been seeing “extensive” chatter surrounding the inauguration.

-But the large security efforts dwarfed the protests that materialized by Wednesday afternoon.
-State capitols across the country remained calm.
+But the large security efforts dwarfed the protests that materialized by Wednesday evening.
+State capitols and other cities remained largely calm.

+One exception was Portland, where left-wing protesters damaged the Democratic Party of Oregon building during one of several planned demonstrations.

+Portland police said eight people were arrested after causing damage to private property.

 In Michigan, where about a dozen demonstrators — some armed — gathered at the state capitol in Lansing over the weekend, only a few protesters appeared on Wednesday.
 In St. Paul, Minnesota, a single officer stood guard on the steps of the capitol, where an expected crowd of demonstrators failed to materialize.